coder-miguel/theforum/README.md

 ### Triggers

+- A trigger that automatically adds the creator of the group to the `ForumGroup`

 - A trigger to enforce that a `ForumUser` can only reply to a `Thread` that is in a `ForumGroup` that they are a member of.

 - A trigger to insert the timestamp of when entries are inserted into the `Thread`, `Reply`, `ForumUser`, and `ForumGroup`.